By platform

 1. You can start adding your checklist items one by one or click the Pen icon to edit the entire list in the Fullscreen Editor.

 1. In the Fullscreen Editor, you can use Markdown features to customize every item on the list.
 For example, to mark an item as “To do” put a hyphen “-” before it.
 As you format your list, please don’t put spaces between the text and the markdown.
-Otherwise, the text will not display correctly in the Jira issue.
+Otherwise, the text will not display correctly in the Jira work item.
 Other options include:

 – to do